 Second Attempt – Substitute Roland Part

 This part is for another instrument and is still current production at Roland but fits the JX10!
 The Roland Part number for the 12 way strip is 2218523802 and 7 are needed.
-A suspicion is that these are from EP760 VA3 VA5 VA7 instruments.
+It has been confirmed that these parts come from the Roland EP 760.
+They may also be in the VA3 VA5 VA7 instruments too.
+Thanks to Alun Harrison for this information.

 The picture below is proof that it is an original part sourced in the UK.